A Simplified

 line perspective).

-Set up opposite to the above and swing along your opened
+hit a fade: Set up opposite to the above and swing

-all the basics of the Simplified Base Swing above.
-However,
+discussed all the basics of the Simplified Base Swing above.

 other factors that need to be right to produce a good shot.